 Through an externship, students work out-in-the-field at a legal office, handling real legal work under the supervision of an attorney mentor.
 Boston’s vibrant legal community offers a vast array of placements in countless practice areas.
 Students have recently worked at organizations that handle affordable housing, education, microfinance, IP, health law, biotech, and environmental law, to name a few.

 Students may work with one of BU Law’s many partnering organizations, or students are welcome to cultivate a new placement.
-Placements may be at a nonprofit, with a government agency or state legislator, for a judge, in a corporate legal department, or at small/mid-size law firms.
+Placements may be at a nonprofit, with a government agency or state legislator, with a judge, in a corporate legal department, or at a small/mid-size law firm.
 All work must be performed under the direct supervision of an attorney.
 Placements may be paid or unpaid.

 Each student’s field experience is supported by a required seminar.
 An externship therefore consists of a pair of courses: the fieldwork (P/F) and the academic component (graded).
 Please see below for more information about credits and the seminar options.

 Please note that students may not participate in both a clinic and an externship during the same semester.

 The educational objectives of the program are to help students develop their legal skills and substantive knowledge of the law; develop the ability to solve legal problems in real-life situations; learn the day-to-day of legal practice, generally and at the specific placement; and learn to engage in reflective practice, so they can improve for the future.